Gen-lang/Gen/README.md

 ```
 make install
 ```
-Then you can use pygen:
+Then you can use gen:
 ```
-pygen
+gen some_file.gen
 ```

 ### Hello World
 ```
-println("Hello World in Gen")
+println("Hello World")
 ```

 ### Example